 - Bukit Brown should become a heritage park and public space to be enjoyed by all.

-Graves of many of of pioneers and notable people can be found here: Cheang Hong Lim, Chew Boon Lay, Chew Joo Chiat, Fang Shan, Gan Eng Seng, Lee Hoon Leong, Lim Chong Pang, Mrs Lim Nee Soon, Ong Sam Leong, Ong Boon Tat, Mrs Tan Cheng Siong and Tay Ho Swee.
+Graves of many pioneers and notable people can be found here: Cheang Hong Lim, Chew Boon Lay, Chew Joo Chiat, Fang Shan, Gan Eng Seng, Lee Hoon Leong, Lim Chong Pang, Mrs Lim Nee Soon, Ong Sam Leong, Ong Boon Tat, Mrs Tan Cheng Siong and Tay Ho Swee just to name some.

-One of the biggest tombs in Bukit Brown Cemetery belongs to the influential Straits Chinese Merchant Ong Sam Leong (1857-1918) and one of his sons, Ong Boon Tat (1888-1941) and their wives.
+The biggest tomb in Bukit Brown Cemetery belongs to the influential Straits Chinese Merchant Ong Sam Leong (1857-1918) and one of his sons, Ong Boon Tat (1888-1941) and their wives.

 Ong Sam Leong made his fortune as the soles contractor to Christmas Island Phosphate Company and Sam Leong Road was named after him.